JohanLi233/viby/README.md

 ### MCP Server Configuration

 Viby supports Model Context Protocol (MCP) servers for extended capabilities.
 MCP configurations are stored in `~/.config/viby/mcp_servers.json`.

+## Language Switching

+Viby defaults to an English interface.
+On first launch or with the `--config` argument, you can enter an interactive configuration wizard to select Chinese or other supported languages.

+- Default language: English (en-US)

+**Example:**